 What is Data Integrity?

-The term data integrity refers to the overall accuracy, completeness, and reliability of data.
+Data integrity is the accuracy, completeness, and reliability of data.
 It can be specified by the lack of variation between two instances or consecutive updates of a record, indicating that your information is error-free.
-It also corresponds to the security of data pertaining to regulatory compliance.
+It also corresponds to the security and integrity controls and methods of regulatory compliance.

-Data integrity is preserved by an array of error-checking and validation procedures, rules, and principles executed during the integration flow designing phase.
-These checks and correction procedures are based on a predefined set of business rules.
-For instance, the rules dictate to filter out the data with incorrect date or time values.
+Data integrity in a database is preserved by an array of error-checking and validation procedures, rules, and principles executed during the integration flow designing phase.
+These checks and correction procedures are based on predefined business rules.
+For instance, the rules dictate to filter out the data with an incorrect date or time value.

-The importance of data integrity is also evident when creating relationships between disparate data elements.
+The importance of maintaining data integrity in a database is evident when creating relationships between disparate data elements.
 It ensures that the data transferring from one stage to another is accurate and error-free.
-This way, when the information is written into the database, its trustworthiness is implied regardless of the duration for which it is stored or the frequency of access.

-Data Integrity Vs. Data Quality Vs. Data Security: What’s the Difference?
+Data Integrity vs. Data Quality vs. Data Security

-People often confuse data integrity with data security and data quality.
+People often confuse data integrity with data security or data quality.
 However, these three are related but different concepts.

-The end-goal of data security is to protect your data from external or internal breaches.
-Thus, it is one of the many aspects of data integrity, but it isn’t extensive enough to take account of the numerous procedures essential for keeping your information unaffected over time.
-Similarly, data quality is also another facet of data integrity, albeit a major one.
+The end goal of data security is to protect your data from external or internal breaches.
+Thus, it is one of the many aspects of data integrity, but it isn’t extensive enough to account for the numerous procedures essential for keeping your information unaffected over time.
+Similarly, data quality is another facet of data integrity, albeit a major one.

-Data integrity covers all aspects of data quality and advances further by executing several rules and procedures that oversee how information is entered, deposited, transmitted, and more.
+Data integrity in a database covers all aspects of data quality and advances further by executing several rules and procedures that oversee how information is entered, deposited, transmitted, and more.

 Types of Data Integrity

-Data integrity is applied in all database models and can be categorized into two main types:
+Data integrity is applied in all databases can be categorized into two main types:

 Protecting data against external factors, such as natural calamities, power outages, or hackers, falls under the domain of physical integrity.
-Moreover, human faults, storage attrition, and several other problems can also make it unmanageable for data operators to obtain information from a database.
+Moreover, human faults, storage attrition, and several other problems can make data operators unable to obtain information from a database.

 It depends on the making of primary keys or exclusive values that classify data items.
-The purpose is to make sure that data is not recorded multiple times (i.e. each data item is unique), and the table has no null fields.
+The purpose is to ensure that data is not recorded multiple times (i.e., each data item is unique), and the table has no null fields.

-Entity integrity is a critical feature of a relational database that stores data in a tabular format, which can be interconnected and used in a range of ways.
+Entity integrity is a critical feature of a relational database that stores data in a tabular format, which can be interconnected and used in various ways.

-It denotes a series of procedures that ensure proper and consistent storage and usage of data.
-Referential integrity makes certain that only the required alterations, additions, or removals happen via rules implanted into the database’s structure about the way foreign keys are used.
+It denotes a series of procedures that ensure proper and consistent data storage and usage.
+Referential integrity ensures that only the required alterations, additions, or removals happen via rules implanted into the database’s structure about how foreign keys are used.

-These rules might include conditions that remove duplicate data records, warrant that data is precise, and/or prohibit recording data that is not suitable.
+These rules might include conditions that remove duplicate data records, warrant that data is precise, and prohibit unsuitable recording data.

 It’s an assortment of procedures that ensures the precision of every data item is maintained in a domain.
 Here, a domain is defined as a set of suitable values that a column is permitted to enclose.

-Domain integrity encompasses rules and other processes that restrict the format, type, and volume of data recorded in a database.
+Domain integrity encompasses rules and other processes restricting the format, type, and volume of data recorded in a database.
 It ensures that every column in a relational database is in a defined domain.

-It comprises of the rules defined by the operator to fulfill their specific requirements.
-At times entity, referential, and domain integrity are not enough to refine and secure data.
-Time and again, particular business rules must be considered and integrated into data integrity processes to meet enterprise standards.
+It comprises the rules defined by the operator to fulfill their specific requirements.
+Entity, referential, and domain integrity are not enough to refine and secure data.
+Time in time again, particular business rules must be considered and integrated into data integrity processes to meet enterprise standards.

 Data integrity helps ensure that the data stored in your database can be found and linked to other data.
 This guarantees that your entire data set can be recovered and searched whenever needed.
 It strengthens the stability of data, offers optimum performance, and makes it reusable and maintained easily.